Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Introduction

-The advantages of the constructive theory are completeness, adaptability, and clearness, those of the principle theory are logical perfection and security of the foundations.
-The theory of relativity belongs to the latter class. \end{quote} Fuchs writes\cite{fuchs2002}: \begin{quote} Where present-day quantum-foundation studies have stagnated in the stream of history is not so unlike where the physics of length contraction and time dilation stood before Einstein's 1905 paper on special relativity. \end{quote} In other words, SR provides an historical precedent for dealing with the trilemma of quantum entanglement\cite{moylan2022}: \begin{quote} The point is that at the end of the nineteenth century, physics was in a terrible state of confusion.
-Maxwell's equations were not preserved under the Galilean transformations and most of the Maxwellian physicists of the time were ready to abandon the relativity of motion principle [3], [4].
-They adopted a distinguished frame of reference which was the rest frame of the ``luminiferous aether,'' the medium in which electromagnetic waves propagate and in which Maxwell's equations and the Lorentz force law have their usual forms.
-In effect they were ready to uproot Copernicus and reinstate a new form of geocentricism. \end{quote} Even ``Einstein was willing to sacrifice the greatest success of 19th century physics, Maxwell’s theory, seeking to replace it by one conforming to an emission theory of light, as the classical, Galilean kinematics demanded'' before realizing that such an emission theory would not work\cite[p.
+Fuchs writes\cite{fuchs2002}: \begin{quote} Where present-day quantum-foundation studies have stagnated in the stream of history is not so unlike where the physics of length contraction and time dilation stood before Einstein's 1905 paper on special relativity. \end{quote} In other words, SR provides an historical precedent for dealing with the trilemma of quantum entanglement\cite{moylan2022}: \begin{quote} To put things into an historical perspective, we recall that at the end of the nineteenth century, physics was in a terrible state of confusion.
+Maxwell's equations were not preserved under the Galilean transformations, and most of the Maxwellian physicists of the time were ready to abandon the relativity of motion principle (Refs.
+10 and 11).
+They adopted a distinguished frame of reference, the rest frame of the ``luminiferous aether,'' as the medium in which electromagnetic waves propagate and in which Maxwell's equations and the Lorentz force law have their usual forms.
+In effect, they were ready to uproot Copernicus and reinstate a new form of geocentrism. \end{quote} Even ``Einstein was willing to sacrifice the greatest success of 19th century physics, Maxwell’s theory, seeking to replace it by one conforming to an emission theory of light, as the classical, Galilean kinematics demanded'' before realizing that such an emission theory would not work\cite[p.
 38]{norton2004}.
 In their introduction of SR, Serway \& Jewett write\cite[p.
 1016]{serway}: \begin{quote} To resolve this contradiction in theories, we must conclude that either (1) the laws of electricity and magnetism are not the same in all inertial frames or (2) the Galilean velocity transformation equation is incorrect.
 If we assume the first alternative, a preferred reference frame in which the speed of light has the value \textit{c} must exist and the measured speed must be greater or less than this value in any other reference frame, in accordance with the Galilean velocity transformation equation.
 If we assume the second alternative, we must abandon the notions of absolute time and absolute length that form the basis for the Galilean space-time transformation equations. …